Service + Area

 • Primary nearby markets used in Tri-Peak's Noel planning for site preparation include Neosho, Anderson, Pineville, Goodman, Jane, and Southwest City.

-• When crews or deliveries need resequencing, Noel routing decisions are checked against the nearby order in the location graph to keep internal links and local coverage planning deterministic.
+• When crews or deliveries need resequencing, Noel routing decisions are checked against nearby commitments so the next move protects the active workface.

 Additional Noel, MO Site Preparation Scope Types